sigmaister/copy_CollapsOS/recipes/trs80/README.md

 a value of `0x0238`.
 Don't forget that z80 is little endian. `38` will come before `02`.

-## Sending data through the RS-232 port

-Once you're finished punching your program in memory, you can run it with `g4000<enter>` (not space).
-Because it's an infinite loop, your screen will freeze.
-You can start sending your data.

-To that end, there's the `tools/pingpong` program.
-It takes a device and a filename to send.
-As a test, send anything, but make it go through `tools/ttysafe` first (which just takes input from stdin and spits tty-safe content to stdout).

-On OpenBSD, the invocation can look like:

-    doas ./pingpong /dev/ttyU0 mystuff.ttysafe

-You will be prompted for a key before the contents is sent.
-This is because on OpenBSD, TTY configuration is lost as soon as the TTY is closed, which means that you can't just run `stty` before running `pingpong`.
-So, what you'll do is, before you press your key, run `doas stty -f /dev/ttyU0 300 raw` and then press any key on the `pingpong` invocation.

-If everything goes well, the program will send your contents, verifying every byte echoed back, and then send a null char to indicate to the receiving end that it's finished sending.
-This will end the infinite loop on the TRS-80 side and return.
-That should bring you back to a refreshed debug display and you should see your sent content in memory, at the specified address (`0x3040` if you didn't change it).

 ## Saving that program for later

 If you want to save yourself typing for later sessions, why not save the